Office of Postsecondary Education, Education.

 FOR FURTHER INFORMATION CONTACT:

 The Web-based Education Commission is authorized by Title VIII, Part J of the Higher Education Amendments of 1998, as amended by the Fiscal 2000 Appropriations Act for the Departments of Labor, Health, and Human Services, and Education, and Related Agencies.
-The Commission is required to conduct a thorough study to assess the critical pedagogical and policy issues affecting the creation and use of web-based and Start Printed Page 37364other technology-mediated content and learning strategies to transform and improve teaching and achievement at the K-12 and postsecondary education levels.
-The Commission must issue a final report to the President and the Congress, not later than 12 months after the first meeting of the Commission, which occurred November 16-17, 1999.
+The Commission is required to conduct a thorough study to assess the critical pedagogical and policy issues affecting the creation and use of web-based and other technology-mediated content and learning strategies to transform and improve teaching and achievement at the K-12 and postsecondary education levels.
+The Commission must issue a Start Printed Page 42340final report to the President and the Congress, not later than 12 months after the first meeting of the Commission, which occurred November 16-17, 1999.
 The final report will contain a detailed statement of the Commission's findings and conclusions, as well as recommendations.

-The hearing and meeting are open to the public.
-Records are kept of all Commission proceedings and are available for public inspection at the office of the Web-based Education Commission, Room 8089, 1990 K Street, NW, Washington, DC 20006-8533 from the hours of 9:00 a.m. to 5:30 p.m.
+The hearing is open to the public.
+Records are kept of all Commission proceedings and are available for public inspection at the office of the Web-based Education Commission, Room 6131, 1990 K Street, NW, Washington, DC 20006-8533, from the hours of 9 a.m. to 5:30 p.m.

 To use the PDF you must have the Adobe Acrobat Reader Program with Search, which is available free at either of the previously mentioned sites.
 If you have questions about using the PDF, call the U.S. Government Printing Office (GPO), toll free, at 1-888-293-6498; or in the Washington, DC area, at (202) 512-1530.